A concussion is a mild form of a traumatic brain injury.

 Physical and mental rest are important for recovery with certain types of concussions, but patients often need more specific treatments, such as physical therapy, vestibular therapy, and even physical workouts.
 For people suffering from headaches, over-the-counter pain relievers are often recommended, although these sometimes aren’t effective or may cause rebound headaches.

 Are the Health Effects Worse With Multiple Concussions?

 With proper treatment and care, having one concussion doesn’t mean the effects of subsequent concussions will add up or be worse.
 But multiple concussions may put people at risk for cognitive and neurological problems.
 Further research is needed to better understand this issue.

 Concussions Among Young Athletes

 Concussions are common among athletes in various sports, including cheerleading, soccer, basketball, lacrosse, football, and others.
-It’s important for athletes to immediately leave the field if they exhibit any signs or symptoms of a concussion —not justified those lose consciousness.
+It’s important for athletes to immediately leave the field if they exhibit any signs or symptoms of a concussion — not just those who lose consciousness.
 Other signs that mean an athlete should stop playing include headaches, dizziness, nausea, and loss of memory.
 Research shows patients who stop playing immediately recover more quickly than patients who stay on the field following head trauma.

 When a young athlete suffers a concussion, it’s important to seek treatment immediately at a clinic that specializes in concussions.
-Long-term side effects are possible if an athlete returns their sport before fully recovered and have consent from their doctors.
+Long-term side effects are possible if an athlete returns to their sport before fully recovered or without the consent of their doctor.
 With appropriate treatment, most young athletes can safely return to the sports they love.